 1987 saw a return to the South to North route; with 7 of the 11 runners completing the full distance.

-The 1989 Race has gone into the history books as something of a “clash of the Titans” battle at the sharp end, with Dave Wallace completing the distance in an all-time fastest of 15:26, just 6 minutes ahead of Mike Hartley.
+The 1989 Race has gone into the history books as something of a “clash of the Titans” battle at the sharp end, with Dave Wallace completing the distance in an incredibly fast 15:26, just 6 minutes ahead of Mike Hartley.
 A report on this Race ~ the stuff of legend! ~ (along with many other Race write-ups over the years) can be found elsewhere on this website.

 Peter White took on the organisation in 1990, to be succeeded by Jim Stewart in 1991 when the trail was re-routed to (much more closely) follow the present line:- c 95 miles distance (including c 14,760 feet of ascent, and c 14,760 feet of descent) of which about 8 miles is on road.
 Thus it is a bit longer than previously, and with considerably more up ‘n down.

 Through the 1990s the Race continued on an annual basis, with Jim doing a great job in keeping it going.
 He fondly recalls all the enjoyment of these Races, and his marvelling at Brian Davidson’s 200 miles per week training regime.
+(This regime is not recommended for novices!)
 However, knowledge of the Race just tended to spread by word of mouth.
 Many of the early participants moved on to new pastures; but were not being replaced by new blood.
 The world at large just did not know of the Race’s existence; and it never quite reached critical mass insofar as numbers participating was concerned.
-At the end of the 1990s the event was seriously in danger of being discontinued through lack of uptake, and the gradually increasing burden of “safety requirements”, and related responsibilities, falling on the organiser’s shoulders.
+At the end of the 1990s the event was seriously in danger of being discontinued through lack of uptake, and the gradually increasing burden of “safety requirements”, and related responsibilities, falling on the organisers’ shoulders.